DavidLabitzke/slot-machine-console-project/README.md

 ## Methods

-The Outcomes class has 3 methods
+The Outcomes class has 6 methods
 1. create_lines - examines each line the user has bid on.
 Uses the LINE_COMBOS_CONFIGURATIONS dictionary to check which symbols are at the associated spots per line.
 From there, each line is stored as a string in the LINES_COMBOS_OUTCOMES dictionary
-2. check_if_winner - checks through each item in the LINES_COMBOS_OUTCOMES dictionary, and checks if any of the lines are winning lines.
-If they are, a message will print for each winning line, concluding with a final message of the total payout.
-This method returns the total payout
+2. calculate_earning_per_line - calculates an individual line's total earnings, based on the bid_per_line, the base payout for the symbol, and if either 4 or 5 symbols match on a line, the FOUR_LINE_BONUS or FIVE_LINE_BONUS respectively
+3. calculate_total_same - a static method that loops through a line, and returns the number of symbols that match up going left to right.
+4. sum_each_line_winning - loops through all the entries in the LINE_COMBOS_OUTCOMES dictionary.
+First calls calculate_total_same to check how many items in that line match up.
+Next, calls calculate_earning_per_line to see how much the user has won on that line.
+Afterwards, it is added to an accumulator.
+Once all lines have been looped through, and appropriate messages have been displayed, the total amount won is returned.
+5. display_total_winnings - calls sum_each_line_winning to get the total amount won.
+Displays an appropriate final messages based on whether or not the user has won anything, and returns the total winnings.
-3. reset_values - resets all the values of the LINES_COMBOS_OUTCOMES dictionary to None, and the total_win to 0
+6. reset_values - resets all the values of the LINES_COMBOS_OUTCOMES dictionary to None, and the total_win to 0

 # main.py

 Contains the main method, which acts to organize the User, Display, and Outcomes classes into the appropriate game flow for the user.
 The main method contains a while loop, which calls upon the various methods within these 3 classes when appropriate.

+# keyboard_controls.py
+Contains 2 methods used for turning off and on the user's keyboard.
+These were added to fix a bug where a user hitting keys could disrupt the flow of the game.
+1. disable_keyboard - loops through every key and shuts off its functionality
+2. enable_keyboard - loops through every key and turns on its functionality.

 # Future Prospects
 1. Add a GUI